Sonoran-Software/Sonoran-Radio-Docs/developer-documentation/developer-documentation/api-endpoints-v2/README.md

 ---
-description: Sonoran Radio v2 API endpoints with bearer auth, server-scoped URLs, and documented per-endpoint rate limits.
+description: Sonoran Radio v2 API endpoints with bearer auth, community-scoped URLs, and documented per-endpoint rate limits.
 ---

 # API Endpoints v2

-Sonoran Radio v2 moves authentication to the `Authorization` header and scopes server-specific requests with `serverId` in the URL.
+Sonoran Radio v2 moves authentication to the `Authorization` header and scopes community-specific requests with `communityId` in the URL for `/v2/servers/{communityId}/...` routes.

 ## Available v2 Docs